jennratten/fabric-data-agent-gallery/demos/Simple Agent Using a Semantic Model/README.md

 It is important to note that this method generates a ‘general’ data agent in a low code / no code approach where the source is a semantic model that was developed using modeling best practices and is AI-Ready.
 Not to worry though, I will be writing about all kinds of variants… more on this later.

 ## Before You Start
 Before you can use these features, make sure you satisfy the requirements for the use of Copilot and Fabric data agents.
 You will also need a Power BI semantic model.
-I have included a Git repo with the files referenced in this post to make it easy for everyone to follow along.
+I have included the [semantic model and source file](https://github.com/jennratten/fabric-data-agent-gallery/blob/main/demos/datasets/) referenced in this post to make it easy for everyone to follow along.
 Microsoft also provides many sample reports that you can use to get familiar with Power BI.

 ## Process at a Glance
 <img src="media/01-process-at-a-glance.png" alt="Process at a Glance">

 ## The Semantic Model
 The semantic model is a standard star schema.
-For more info on star schemas see: [Understand star schema and the importance forPower BI
+For more info on star schemas see: [Understand star schema and the importance for Power BI](https://learn.microsoft.com/en-us/power-bi/guidance/star-schema)
 - Explicit measures are defined in a dedicated table named _Measures.
 - The Sales table is the fact table and is hidden.
 - Dimension/lookup tables have a one-to-many, single direction relationship with the Sales table.